delvtech/hyperdrive-bindings/README.md

 ## Hyperdrivepy local install

 For a local installation, this repo must include a simulation link to the hyperdrive-rust source code.
-From the `hyperdrive-sdk` project root, run:
+From the `hyperdrive-bindings` project root, run:

 ```shell
 git clone git@github.com:delvtech/hyperdrive.git ../hyperdrive